 Call for Board Nominations

-The Board is comprised of a minimum of eleven representatives of the membership who are elected by the membership at an annual meeting of the members and the two persons appointed by the Lieutenant Governor in Council.
+The Board is comprised of eleven members of CPA Saskatchewan who are elected by the membership at the annual general meeting and the two persons appointed by the Lieutenant Governor in Council.
 The elected officers are the Chair and Vice Chair.

-A term on the Board is two years, and members may only serve a maximum of two consecutive terms.
+A term on the Board is three years, and members may only serve a maximum of two consecutive terms.

 Responsibilities of Board Members

-The CPA Saskatchewan Board will govern using a results-based Board model.
+The CPA Saskatchewan Board governs using a results-based Board model.
 The Board is responsible as a whole to provide the overall leadership and strategic direction for CPA Saskatchewan.
 In fulfilling its responsibilities, the Board should focus on:

 - Financial Stewardship